glazk0/rustylogs/README.md

 - [X] Listen to configured channel
 - [X] Create the output with ChatGPT
 - [ ] When new message, generate the output (configurable verification prompt ? i.e: Here is the output that will be send to: ...)
+  - Using local cache system ?
+  - Stocking message ID in DB so we can delete the output whenever the main message has been deleted
 - [ ] Listen to component (such as the validation stuff)
 - [X] Send the output to *send_to*
 - [ ] Add Docker support